 In the past, stem cell therapy has been used to treat a variety of diseases as a regenerative medicine.

 And because of their ability to repair and replace damaged or lost cells, stem cells are now being used to treat baldness too.

 While the research on it is promising, it might not give you the same results as a traditional hair transplant.
 Knowing exactly what you’re going to get out of it is important before making your decision.

 What Is A Stem Cell?

-Mayo Clinic defines stem cells as the “body’s raw material.”
+Mayo Clinic’s stem cell definition is that it’s the “body’s raw material.”
 This “raw material” becomes cells of the bone, heart, muscles, and other organs of the body.

 However, there have been ethical concerns regarding the use of the latter.
-Fortunately, as far as a stem cell hair transplant is concerned, it can be performed using adult stem cells.
+Fortunately, as far as a hair transplant with stem cells is concerned, it can be performed using adult stem cells.

 Although it’s not easy to differentiate stem cells into the cell types you want.
 In addition, producing them in large numbers is also quite challenging.